 International Graduate Student Insurance Requirement

-International graduate students must hold a certain level of health insurance while they are enrolled at Purdue University Calumet.
-The fee remission of any international student holding a graduate staff position will be held if proof of insurance is not submitted to the graduate studies office.
+International graduate students must hold a certain level of health insurance while they are enrolled at Purdue University Northwest.
+The fee remission of any international student holding a graduate staff position will be held if proof of insurance is not submitted to the Office of Graduate Education.